 The Hudson River Region has three wine trails, of which two are on the East side of the river and one on the West.
 The western one is the Shawangunk, of which Whitecliff Vineyards is one of the wineries on the trail, which has the oldest continually-operating winery in the United States, now known as Brotherhood Winery.
 Located in Gardiner, NY, Whitecliff is easy to get to from the New York Thruway at exit 18, at New Paltz, where the earliest vinifera vines in the valley were planted in 1673—unsuccessfully—as they knew nothing then about pests like the devastating root louse, Phylloxera.
 Today winegrowers know plenty about vine pests and diseases, and the Valley now has dozens of successful wine-grape vineyards planted to both hybrid and vinifera varieties.

 Whitecliff is a family-owned, award-winning winery and vineyard with 20 varieties currently planted.
-Most are experimental, but the production wines include both vinifera varieties such as Pinot Noir and Riesling, and hybrids like Seyval, Marquette, and Vignoles.
+Many are experimental, but the production wines include both vinifera varieties such as Cabernet Franc, Pinot Noir and Riesling, and hybrids like Seyval, Marquette, and Vignoles.
 Red, white, pink, and sparkling wines are made from these and other grapes.
 The owners are Michael Migliore and Yancey Stanforth-Migliore.

-Of the varieties on the 26 acres of vineyard at Whitecliff there is a roughly a fifty-fifty balance of vinifera and hybrids.
+As of 2018 Whitecliff has one of the largest vineyards in the Hudson River region.
+Its 32 acres are primarily in Gardiner, with six additional acres now established on the eastern bank of the river in Hudson.
+Focused on Gamay Noir, Cabernet Franc, Pinot Noir, Chardonnay and Seyval Blanc, their vineyards serve as the foundation for a 6,500-case annual wine production.
+Of the varieties on the 32 acres of vineyard in Gardiner there is a roughly a fifty-fifty balance of vinifera and hybrids.
 The experimental varieties may have just a row or two of vines.
 All the varieties are Vertical Shoot Positioning (VSP) trained, which is a standard system for vinifera vines.
 Other vineyards in the Valley may use high wire for their hybrids, but at the time of harvest it’s really difficult, as one has to “fight through this jungle of leaves and tendrils and shoots” in order to get at the grapes.
 Using VSP with the hybrid varieties doesn’t really have much of a downside, given that the ones grown here are all pretty tame, like Traminette, Noiret, and so on.
 They have pretty restrictive soil, so there isn’t too much vigor and VSP helps manages it well.
 The soil is composed of clay of three different types: Churchville soil, which is a heavy clay, Castile, and Cayuga.
 The latter two have more sand and are sandy loams, more like the soils in Long Island.
 Cayuga soil has larger stones, small gravel, and affords good drainage and runs down from the top of the hill, where the Castile and Cayuga soils appear on either side of the winery at the base.
 This was once a flood plain for the Wisconsin Era glacial melting.
 There’s visible evidence of washout and conglomerate rock from the glacial action.
 The acidity is naturally at about 5.6 pH so every other year lime has to be added to the soil so that the acidity is kept at about 6.5-6.6, which is pretty basic.
 Also typical of the soils of the Hudson Valley is a deficiency of phosphorus.
 That’s another reason that one has to get into the soil and really work it, because added phosphorus is not mobile.
 It can’t just be spread it on the ground in the expectation that it will get down to the roots on its own.